tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 We outline the following key steps in the protocol:

 - Server generates the PQC KEM public key(pk), private key (sk) pair.
-The server will generate the AKA challenge and sends the EAP AKA' Authentication Vector (AV).
+The server will generate the Authentication Vector (AV).
 The server PQC KEM key pair is derived as:

 ~~~
    sk, pk = kemKeyGen()
 ~~~

 - The server will store the expected response XRES, the PQC KEM private key sk.
-The server will forward the EAP AKA' AV to peer along with pk.
+The server will forward the authenticator part (AUTH) of the AV to peer along with pk.

-- The USIM will validate the AKA challenge received, also verifies the MAC.
+- The USIM will validate the AUTN received, also verifies the MAC.
 After the verification is successful and if the peer also supports the Forward secrecy, peer will invoke kemEncaps using pk:

 ~~~
    ct, ss = kemEncaps(pk)